Capital District Islanders

-The Capital District Islanders were a team in the American Hockey League based in Troy, New York, which is located within a region popularly called the Capital District.
-The Islanders were the principal minor league affiliate of the National Hockey League's New York Islanders during the 1990–91, 1991–92 and 1992–93 seasons.
+The Capital District Islanders were a team in the American Hockey League (AHL) based in Troy, New York, which is located within a region popularly called the Capital District.
+The team was established within the territorial rights of the Adirondack Red Wings, an existing AHL team in Glens Falls, and had to negotiate an indemnity agreement with the Red Wings before beginning play in the 1990–91 season.
+The Capital District Islanders were the principal minor league affiliate of the National Hockey League's New York Islanders, coached by formers Islanders player Butch Goring, and played at the Houston Field House on the campus of Rensselaer Polytechnic Institute.
+Prior to the start of the 1993–94 season, the franchise relocated to the capital city of Albany and became the Albany River Rats.